Newness, additionality and government program requirements

 The newness requirement

-Projects or activities that are mandated by law are not eligible under the BidCarbon Standard Scheme.
+Projects or activities required by law are not eligible under the BidCarbon Standard Scheme.

 Regulatory requirements